Skip to Main Content

 Getting your paperwork right

-Applying for an ATA carnet requires detailed documentation and advance planning.
-Most chambers of commerce handle carnet applications, though processing times and fees vary by country.
+Applying for an ATA carnet needs detailed records and advance planning.
+Most chambers of commerce handle carnet applications, though processing times and fees differ by country.

-- ● Security deposit (typically 40% of equipment value)
+• Security deposit (mostly 40% of gear value)

 Timeline and Costs

 Standard processing takes 2-3 weeks, though express service (3-5 days) costs significantly more.
-Application fees typically range from €200-500, plus the security deposit.
-The deposit is refunded when you return with all equipment properly accounted for.
-Budget extra time if your equipment list includes specialized items that need additional documentation.
+Application fees mostly range from €200-500, plus the security deposit.
+The deposit is refunded when you return with all gear well accounted for.
+Budget extra time if your gear list has specialized items that need extra records.

 Common Application Mistakes

 Incomplete serial numbers kill more carnet applications than anything else.
-Every piece of equipment needs a unique identifier—serial number, model number, or internal asset tag.
+Each piece of gear needs a unique identifier—serial number, model number, or internal asset tag.
 Vague descriptions like 'camera accessories' won't work.
 Be specific: '24-70mm f/2.8 lens, serial ABC123.'
-Also, don't inflate equipment values thinking it provides better coverage.
+Also, don't inflate gear values thinking it gives better coverage.
 Use realistic replacement costs.

 Border Customs Procedures